CHEINSTTROARLY/CHEINSTTROARLY.github.io/README.md

 ---

-Will add today, 5.10.20201:
+Added 5.10.2201:
 - Copy/Paste the CHEINSTTROARLY (Completed)
 - Screenshot some comics (Completed)

+Will add 5.11.2021
 - Screenshots of the platformer game!

-Also: (Find all 91 remixes of people wanting to be in the -1 comic :0 oof)
+- Also: (Find all 92 remixes of people wanting to be in the -1 comic :0 oof)